leegodden/reactjs-app/README.md

 1. in teminal in vscode run `git status`, then git `add .` then `git commmit -m "deploy to ec2"` then `git push` OK

+2. check our actions has been successful and complete.
+Alo check in the Ec2 instance browser terminal that we can see the message:  Job Deplot created with result: Succeeded

+# Add CUSTOM TCP security group in our Instance

+1. go to the ec2 instance in the AWS console and create a Custom TCP security group for `ip4 anywhere` with `port 3000`

+2. now in AWS console, copy our Ec2 instances Public IPv4 address and paste in the browser, and append our port 3000 to it.